UPDATE: This article now covers the new security change that disables ssh access by default. The Raspian image version has also been updated.

 Login over USB

-This part assumes that ssh access is enabled by default in your image and that the default user is pi with a password of raspberry.
+This part assumes that ssh is enabled for your image and that the default user is pi with a password of raspberry.

 - Open up a terminal window

 - If the pi won’t respond, press Ctrl-C and try the last command again

 - If prompted with a warning just hit enter to accept the default (Yes)